 Food Dyes Pose a Danger to Children

-Do you let your kids eat blue or pink food?
+Do you let your kids eat blue or pink or red food?

 Are you aware of the dangers of artificial food dyes?
 More and more children are negatively affected by food dyes, and some are even allergic to them.

 In early history, food colorings were derived from natural sources.
 For example, if you wanted red coloring for a cake, you added red beet root juice to the mix.

 Nowadays, artificial food colors are often created in labs using highly toxic substances.

 - Blue No. 1 – Cancer risk, in laboratory animals, cancerous tumors have grown after exposure.

 - Yellow No.6 – linked to problems of the kidneys and adrenals.

 - Red No. 40 – being tested for a correlation between ADHD and increased hyperactivity after consumption.
 Prevalent in snack foods.
 Children with a sensitivity to this chemical may show a worsening of their symptoms.

 - Blue No.1 and 3 being looked at as having something to do with male sterility.